telefonicaid/thinkingcity/docs/topics/device_connection.md

 The current version of the platform supports two protocols: Ultralight 2.0 and JSON.
 This document will show how to connect a single device to the platform to send a piece of data, and to receive some data from the platform.

-Connecting a device to the Platform will make a single Context Entity with all the information about the device available in the [Context Broker](../context_broker.md).
+Connecting a device to the platform will make a single Context Entity with all the information about the device available in the [Context Broker](../context_broker.md).
 Interactions with the devices are always channeled through operations over this entity.

 More informacion about the device APIs can be found in the [Device API section](../device_api.md).
 You can find links